 How Much Can SmartyPig Earn You?

 Why use SmartyPig?
 Well, compared to other popular high yield savings accounts, SmartyPig carries one of the best interest rates for high-balance accounts.
-Popular banks like Discover, American Express, Ally, Capital One, and Goldman Sachs Bank USA offer interest rates above 1% APY but below the 1.12% APY that SmartyPig offers.
+Popular banks like Discover, American Express, Ally, Capital One, and Goldman Sachs Bank USA offer interest rates above 1.00% APY and SmartyPig is no exception.

 Let’s run a small example of how much money a SmartyPig account can earn you on top of the others: